quaelin/particl/README.md

   });
 ```

-If an object is passed in to the constructor, it will serve to initialize
+If an object is passed in to the constructor, it will initialize properties:
-properties:
 ```js
   p = particl({ p: 3.141592653, r: 5 });
 ```